 So, you get the idea.

-Now, I must admit, I only covered Dragon Con once and because for some to-this-day-strange reason, the media guy there didn’t think I covered Dragon Con, when in point of obvious fact I did.
+Now, I must admit, I only covered Dragon Con once and because for some to-this-day-strange reason, the media guy there didn’t think I covered Dragon Con, when in point of obvious fact I did (as you can see by my vlogs).
 So, he said I couldn’t come for 2012, I retailiated with the mother-of-all-hit blog post series, and that was that.
 I was done.
 Haven’t been back.
+Moreover, I don’t plan to return because I believe the media guy’s reasons were plainly racist.
+It was fine as long as I had Henry Hanks to tag along with, but the moment he got the chance, out of the blue, he became nasty and said I could not come back.

 But that doesn’t mean something really interesting didn’t happen in the interim time.